-- Green roofs can sustain a variety of plants and invertebrates, and provide a habitat for various bird species.
-By acting as a stepping stone habitat for migrating species they can link species together that would otherwise be fragmented.
+- Green roofs can sustain a variety of plants and invertebrates, and provide habitat for various bird species.
+By acting as a stepping stone habitat for migrating birds they can link species together that would otherwise be fragmented.

 - Increasing biodiversity can positively affect three realms:

 - Diverse ecosystems are better able to maintain high levels of productivity during periods of environmental variation than those with fewer species.

 - Stabilized ecosystems ensure the delivery of ecological goods (e.g. food, construction materials, medicinal plants) and services (e.g. maintain hydrological cycles, cleanse water and air, store and cycle nutrients)

 - Visual and environmental diversity can have positive impacts on community and psychological well-being